ludovicm67/simple-js/README.md

 # simpleJS : A simple JavaScript library

+> simpleJS (or sJS) is a small and very useful library for JavaScript.

 Demo here : https://rawgit.com/ludovicm67/simple-js/master/demo/index.html

-simpleJS (or sJS) is a small and very usefull library for JavaScript.

-If you want to get out from the heavy jQuery world, this is one of **the best library** for you, because your jQuery code like :
+If you want to get out from the heavy jQuery world, this is one of **the best library** for you, because your jQuery code like:

 ```js
 $.ajax({